Paint The Kitchen Red

 [Read More: Instant Pot Natural Release or Quick Release?]

-Yes, you can substitute ground turkey for the ground beef.
+Yes, you can substitute ground turkey or ground pork for the ground beef.

 How can I make this Instant Pot spaghetti with no meat?